michaeleherman/AdventOfCode/2019/Day07/Day 7/Day 7/pseudocode.md

 #  PseudoCode

-1. parse opcodes
+1. parse opcode string into array
-2. create combinations
+2. create array of amplifier combinations
-3. How to pass the data
+    For each set of amplifier combinations
-4. when the opcode is 3, pass parameter but how to pass when second 3 comes along?
+        for each amplifier (pass current amp combo and codes) opcode value, pass to opcode computer
-a. stuff into an array and pass array? use an if and a counter - there are only two data points to pass pass a struct to a function? the struct with all possible options?
+                if opcode = 3, pass input value (first amplifier, second thrust) if opcode = 4, expect thrust return add thrust value to thrust value for set insert thrust into array of thrusts find greatest signal in array of thrusts